junix27/HREP-USER-GUIDES/Go Launcher Build Guide.md

 # Launcher Application

+> **Note:** If you already have the HREP LAUNCHER.exe application, you can skip this build guide and proceed directly to the [Launcher GUI User Guide](Launcher%20GUI%20User%20Guide.md) for instructions on how to configure and use the application.

 A protocol handler application that allows opening files with specific applications based on file extensions.

 ## Prerequisites